Letting Go Of The Past

 35. Educate yourself

 We can experience pain from the past because we don’t understand what certain things mean or how we have been affected by them.
-Some things happen in our families such as alcoholism, abuse, mental illness, or some physical illnesses that could be passed on from one generation to the next.
+Some things happen in our families such as alcoholism, abuse, mental health, or some physical illnesses that could be passed on from one generation to the next.
 When we become educated about these subjects, we can take the precautions to ensure that they are not duplicated in the future.

 36. Let go of having to be right